 Don't Forget the Cheaper Alternatives

-For a chatbot, Claude Sonnet 4.6 at $3/$15 delivers excellent quality at 40% less than Opus.
+Not every task needs a frontier model.
+Claude Sonnet 4.6 at $3/$15 delivers excellent quality at 40% less than Opus.
 For simple extraction tasks, GPT-5.4 Nano at $0.20/$1.25 is 25x cheaper than GPT-5.5.
-The right model depends on your task complexity, not just raw capability.
+And if cost is the primary concern, models like DeepSeek V4 Flash ($0.14/$0.28) and Gemini 2.5 Flash-Lite ($0.10/$0.40) can handle most workloads for pennies.

 Compare costs across all models side by side